Carl-Zeiss-Gymnasium Jena: Projects

 Ninth-grade students have to write their first project paper on a scientific topic of their choice.
 It is unusual to assign a large project of this type to students in such an early grade.

 Project work continues in 10th grade, when students write an Informatikprojekt (informatics project), in which students (mostly in small groups) have to write a software program, as well as a paper in which they document problems, solutions, and algorithms.
 At the end, they have to give a presentation.

 The Seminarfacharbeit (seminar paper) – a major project during 11th grade – has to be written about a mathematical or scientific topic.

 Graduation

 In addition to the Abitur (German high school diploma) a modified "special version" with additional requirements can be taken, even though the Abitur is already difficult in comparison to American high school diploma requirements.

 Reputation

-Students at the Carl-Zeiss-Gymnasium have achieved success in academic competitions on a national and an international level, including the International Mathematical Olympiad, the Bundeswettbewerb Informatik (federal informatics contest), the International Chemistry Olympiad, and the International Biology Olympiad.
+Students at the Carl-Zeiss-Gymnasium have achieved success in academic competitions on a national and an international level, including the International Mathematical Olympiad, the Bundeswettbewerb Informatik (federal informatics contest), the International Chemistry Olympiad, the International Biology Olympiad and the International Physics Olympiad.

 On some occasions, the school has hosted some of those competitions mentioned above.